 The chain of Pelotas would miraculously remain unbroken through the millenniums.
 The enthusiastic anticipations of thousands of tomorrows feed their inane abilities to simply survive.
-Whenever encountering mishap, the family chain slowly migrated to the north until finally finding peace at the foot of the Sangre de Cristos in present day Santa Fe.
+Whenever encountering mishap, the family chain slowly migrated to the north until ultimately finding peace at the foot of the Sangre de Cristos in present day Santa Fe.

 “Roots Taking Hold”

 She was to be given Klaus’s truck and trailer, his bull and rights to use the small meadow next to the lab.
 Although Pelota was grateful to receive anything at all, she was more burdened by the passing of Klaus Baumann and the uncertainty of what tomorrows her future held without income and shelter.
 The slow walk back home found her momentarily at the meadow next to the laboratory.
-She stopped to watch Niarkrok (the name given by her to her bull, without knowing what that meant) eating the grass in the field, swishing his tail like every day as if keeping rhythm to this days passing way.
+She stopped to watch Niarkrok (the name given by her to her bull, without knowing what that meant) eating the grass in the field, swishing his tail keeping rhythm to this days passing way.
 Pelota had developed a place in her heart for all the animals of the field, but Niakrok was her favorite.

 It was difficult to imagine Professor Bauman’s life’s work having come to an end at the near exact time of his passing.
 The heart of the great legend bird from the San Jacinto stopped beating at precisely the same moment as Klauss Bauman’s.
 With no one left to tend the heart and no longer reason for the curious to visit, it was now a certainty that the lab would be closed down and Pelota would need to find new work.
-The local butcher offered her a handsome sum for Nairkrok, but Pelota would have no part in his demise.
+The local butcher offered her a handsome sum for Nairkrok, but she would have no part in his demise.